apache/servicecomb-pack/ROADMAP.md

 - [] [SCB-244](https://issues.apache.org/jira/browse/SCB-244) Add demo to use pack with Java-Chassis (new++)

 ### Test
+- [] [SCB-668](https://issues.apache.org/jira/browse/SCB-668) Using docker-compose file to start Services from docker plugin in the Accept test(new)
 - [] [SCB-306](https://issues.apache.org/jira/browse/SCB-306) Simulate different recover use cases (new)
 - [] [SCB-24](https://issues.apache.org/jira/browse/SCB-24) Performance impacts test (new)